ADD CONDITION

 Drug Interactions

 It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
-In this case, there are no known interactions with other drugs or laboratory tests.
-However, every individual is different, and your healthcare provider can help ensure that your treatment is safe and effective for you.
-Always feel free to ask questions and share your complete list of medications and tests during your appointments.
+Currently, there are no specific drug interactions or laboratory test interactions noted for this medication.
+However, every individual’s health situation is unique, and your provider can help ensure that your treatment plan is safe and effective for you.
+Always feel free to ask questions and share all the medications and supplements you are using to avoid any potential issues.

 Storage and Handling